jeremyash13/Obsidian_Vault/Time Complexity - Big O Notation.md

 ```

-Time complexity and space complexity usually have a ***trade-off*** type of relationship.
-In other words, by increasing the amount of memory your algorithm uses you can increase the run time efficiency, and vice versa.
+Time complexity and space complexity usually have a ***trade-off-type-relationship***.
+In other words, by increasing the amount of memory your algorithm uses, you can increase the run-time-efficiency, and vice-versa.

 ##### O(1) - Constant Time
 - has the same run time no matter the `input` size